composer/composer/doc/00-intro.md

 and ruby's [bundler](http://gembundler.com/).
 But there has not been such a tool for PHP.

-The problem that composer solves is this:
+The problem that Composer solves is this:

 a) You have a project that depends on a number of libraries.